karyocana/HighSPA/experiments/README.md

 This folder contains the data from the experiments performed in our paper, along with the script used to visualize and extract information from the different models for each gene.

 ---
 Using the sequences from the table below as input, we applied the workflow with CodeML to detect positive selection across complete DENV genomes from Brazil.
-The outputs from the workflow execution can be found in the [Results](./results) folder.
+The outputs from the workflow execution and the data generated from the analysis script can be found in the [Results](./results) folder.